fasnap/BookManagement/README.md

 		- Click Send.

 - Retrieve Book

   Endpoint: GET /api/books/<id>/

   Description: Get details of a specific book by its ID.

   Example Request (Postman):

 		- Set GET as the HTTP method.

 		- Enter the URL: http://localhost:8000/api/books/<id>/

 		- Add Authorization header with the value Bearer your_access_token.

 		- Click Send.

 - Create Book

   Endpoint: POST /api/books/

   Description: Add a new book.

   Example Request (Postman):

 		- Set POST as the HTTP method.

 		- Enter the URL: http://localhost:8000/api/books/

 		- Add Authorization header with the value Bearer your_access_token.

 		- Set Content-Type to application/json.

 		- In the Body tab, select raw and enter your JSON payload for the new book.

 		- Click Send.

 - Update Book

   Endpoint: PUT /api/books/<id>/

   Description: Update an existing book by its ID.

   Example Request (Postman):

 		- Set PUT as the HTTP method.

 		- Enter the URL: http://localhost:8000/api/books/<id>/

 		- Add Authorization header with the value Bearer your_access_token.

 		- Set Content-Type to application/json.

-		- In the Body tab, select raw and enter your JSON payload with the 	--updated book details.
+		- In the Body tab, select raw and enter your JSON payload with the updated book details.

 		- Click Send.

 - Delete Book

   Endpoint: DELETE /api/books/<id>/

   Description: Delete a book by its ID.

   Example Request (Postman):

 		- Set DELETE as the HTTP method.

 		- Enter the URL: http://localhost:8000/api/books/<id>/

 		- Add Authorization header with the value Bearer your_access_token.

 		- Click Send.

 **Thank you for using Book Management System!** 📚✨